axibase/atsd-jdbc/tracing.md

 # Tracing and Logging

-The ATSD JDBC driver uses [SLF4J](https://www.slf4j.org/) facade for its internal logging which provides support for pluggable logging implementations.
+The ATSD JDBC driver uses the [SLF4J](https://www.slf4j.org/) facade for its internal logging which provides support for pluggable logging implementations.
 The default configuration redirects all logging messages to the NO-OP (non-logging) appender.

 ## Downloads